BigelowLab/brickman-projections/README.md

 # gulf-of-maine-projections

-A pipeline/workflow for using the Gulf of Maine year-2055 and year-2075 climate projections in species distribution models.
+A pipeline/workflow for using the Gulf of Maine year-2055 and year-2075 climate projections (Brickman et al. 2016) in species distribution models (cf Ross et al. 2021).

 Notes
  - Input data is 2GB, has to be stored elsewhere (ecocast)